MahmoodSeoud/BachelorThesis/notes.md

     appears at Santa.
 - There will be a gap between reaching out to santa and santa reaching back to the elf chain, but we have minimuzed the issue as much as possible.
+- I am using logging to track the time and info of each thread.